KaiibottAI/foundry-rss-scroller/README.md

 ## Overview

+Do your Edgerunners watch the Corpo news propaganda that gets spread about them after their Friday Night Firefights?
+What about the weather before a road trip across the badlands?
+Is there a sale for the latest and greatest in Mr Stud or Midnight Lady technology your players have been looking for?
+Are there new deals for drinks at the local bar?
+Well now you can see it all laid out --- with a live news ticker in FoundryVTT!
+Feed your table in-universe headlines, corporate spin, or underground rumors straight from your journal entries.
+If you write it, the ticker runs it.

 The FoundryVTT RSS Scroller is a module that creates a scrolling text window in FoundryVTT using journal entries as the source for RSS-style news feeds.
 The feed is fully customizable, allowing adjustment to the theme, font size, scrolling speed, window dimensions, and more.

 ![](example-images/rss-scroller-in-action2.gif)